tsatria03/CookyCraze/docks/readme.txt

-cookies    = the player's current cookie count. coins      = the player's current coin count. autocooky  = the player's auto cookie production rate. manulcooky = the player's manual cookie production rate. cookyspeed = the player's baking speed.
+cookies    = the player's current cookie count. coins      = the player's current coin count. autocookie  = the player's auto cookie production rate. manulcookie = the player's manual cookie production rate. cookiespeed = the player's baking speed.
 Positive events reduce the interval, and negative events increase it.

 min_amount and max_amount
 The range of values the effect can roll between.
 A random value between min and max is chosen each time.